 The biggest impediments to economic growth are the military and temperature.

-When they go up the economy shrinks, when they go down the economy grows.
+When they go up the economy is blocked from full growth potential, when they go down the economy grows.

 Welcome to Real Economy

 One Page Statistical SUMMARY of Both Key Theories.
 Hint: to read this paper for free, you must click on the tiny word “read” in the middle of the bottom of the screen after you go to the above link on academia.edu.

 ABOUT THE AUTHOR